Here's how to Download images....

 Just wanted to say more than anything... it doesn't matter what you use - a cheap pencil and a biro are as good as anything to get you started.
 It's more important to just start.... don't be thinking "I'll get all the gear then I'll start... just do it -turn 'One day...' into 'Today'.
 Have a look at the next section 'Examples' to get some ideas.
 I'd recommend leaving your pencil 'workings out' on the page.
 'Mistakes' are part of 'Practice'.

-Bjork - Homogenic Album Mike Oldfield - Return to Ommadawn Radiohead - 'Ok Computer' Album Jex Thoth - Blood Moon Rise Amenra - Mass IIII (probably my favourite album of all time) Nocturnal Depression - Spleen Black Metal... not many bands could do an album of songs based on poems by Charles Baudelaire... absolutely magnificent!
-I bloody love Nocturnal Depression!!
-'Medieval Horizons' (YouTube) - 'Melodies of the Middle Ages - Calming music for Study and relaxation' - they've released loads of videos... really enjoyable stuff, give this a try - I think you'll like it! https://youtu.be/eIFwHwMjNJ0?si=W2oOwRaSeolg1BKs La La Land - Official Soundtrack (Stop laughing....
-The heart wants what it wants!
+Bjork - Homogenic Album.
+Mike Oldfield - Ommadawn.
+Radiohead - 'Ok Computer' Album.
+Jex Thoth - Blood Moon Rise.
+Amenra - Mass IIII (probably my favourite album of all time) Daft Punk - Random Access Memories (hell of an album - just makes you feel good).
+'Medieval Horizons' (YouTube) - 'Melodies of the Middle Ages - Calming music for Study and relaxation' - they've released loads of videos... really enjoyable stuff, give this a try - I think you'll like it! https://youtu.be/AM6FEOsoLYo?si=q3QsW_CNqf7s-Gcz Klaus Schulze - Timewind.
+ZZ top - Eliminator Not sure if you're into metal, but here's an excellent compilation you might like.... https://doomedandstoned.bandcamp.com/album/doomed-stoned-in-wisconsin Loads of cool bands on this... reminds me of the old Earache 'Grindcrusher' compilation tapes - full of hidden gems.
+Let me know any compilations you'd recommend.
+Nocturnal Depression - Four Seasons to a Depression (best version is on Spotify if you can put up with the adverts) MGLA - Exercises in Futility Full Album Burzum - ThulĂȘan Mysteries full album La La Land - Official Soundtrack (Stop laughing!....
+The heart wants what it wants!)
 Best musical since Les Miserables in my opinion.
-Choose any album that you love and takes you on a journey (even if it's Sam Fender - it's your choice!).... oh, one last album - SpaceSlug - Time Travel Dilemma Full Album... really great band.
+Choose any album that you love and takes you on a journey (even if it's Sam Fender - it's your choice!!) https://youtube.com/playlist?list=PLfiMjLyNWxebqz4gnPrVfwJy7Joef_zHv&si=jnn-SbfVkgvkgFul Oh, one last album....
+SpaceSlug - Time Travel Dilemma Full Album - really great band.
 Right, that's yer lot!!
-Send in your music recommendations for other visitors and I'll publish them along with your artwork.
+Send in your music recommendations for everyone and I'll publish them along with your artwork.